Gromov-Hausdorff limits and Holomorphic isometries: Introduction

 Corollary \ref{euplane} provides a strong obstruction for the existence of holomorphic isometry for complete non-compact manifolds of non-negative curvature, as it is well-known that various spaces do not contain an isometric copy of the complex plane.
 The most classical of these ambient spaces is in fact the (finite dimensional) projective space $(\mathbb CP^N,\omega_{FS})$ as proved by Calabi in 1953 (\cite[Theorem 13]{Cal53}).
 Another class of examples are the generalized flag manifold of classical type (see \cite{loimossarighom}).

 The following is then an immediate corollary of this discussion:

-\begin{cor} There are no holomorphic isometries of non-compact complete K\"ahler manifolds with nonnegative Ricci curvature or with asymptotically non-negative Ricci curvature into either complex finite dimensional projective spaces endowed with Fubini-Study metrics or generalized flag manifolds of classical type.
-In particular there is no Ricci-flat K\"ahler submanifold of any $(\mathbb CP^N,\omega_{FS})$ with $N$ finite. \end{cor}
+\begin{cor} There are no holomorphic isometries of non-compact complete K\"ahler manifolds with non-negative Ricci curvature or with asymptotically non-negative Ricci curvature into either complex finite dimensional projective spaces endowed with Fubini-Study metrics or generalized flag manifolds of classical type.
+In particular there is no Ricci-flat non-compact K\"ahler submanifold of any $(\mathbb CP^N,\omega_{FS})$ with $N$ finite. \end{cor} Notice that in the last sentence of the theorem we do not need to assume the manifold to be complete by the above mentioned Hulin's extension theorem.

 This corollary proves affirmatively Conjecture 1 in \cite{LSZ18} for finite dimensional ambient spaces and moreover gives a unified proof (when the ambient projective space is finite dimensional) of various case by case analysis as for example in \cite{LZ16, C.A.19, LZZ21, Zed21}.